ThinkiNOriginal/PTA-Advanced/README.md

 # PTA-Advanced
-The Solutions to Problems of PTA-Advanced Programming Test
+The Solutions to Problems of PTA-Advanced Programming Test Using c/c++